-(c) Credits attempted for courses taken more than once to improve a grade/mark may count only once toward the

-(d) Credits attempted for courses taken more than once to improve a grade may count toward the number of credits required for graduation on the condition that the letter grades earned for all attempts are included in the calculation of the student's grade point average.
+- (c) Credits attempted for courses taken more than once to improve a grade/mark may count only once toward the number of credits required for graduation. - (d) Credits attempted for courses taken more than once to improve a grade may count toward the number of credits required for graduation on the condition that the letter grades earned for all attempts are included in the calculation of the student's grade point average.
 Districts and schools shall not convert letter grades to nonnumerical grades/marks for the purpose of this subsection.